TannaciousXP/spotify-search/prompt.md

 (popularity + popularity + popularity) / 15 = ratio
 X = Math.round(popularity / ratio) returns the number of songs from each album

-Do Math.random to select tracks from each album and push it into the songsList and append it to the HTML
+Randomly select tracks from each album up til X songs and push it into the songsList and append it to the HTML

 * How it renders on the page
 First Ul element will be the artist Searched for